SAP/guided-answers-extension/docs/enhancement-guide.md

 ### How to find Extension and Command Ids

-A HTML enhancement can execute a command from VSCode's command palette.
-To start a command via the command palette , two things are requied
+An HTML enhancement can execute a command from VSCode's command palette.
+To start a command via the command palette, two things are required

 1. Extension id
 2. Command id